Saturday, January 31, 2026

 Warner Trail

-I’ve been nursing along a sore knee, so I probably should have skipped this trip.
-Then again, conditions were just about perfect, and it is only a half-hour from my house, so I made a last-minute decision to join Papa Joe and the crew for a snowshoe hike at F. Gilbert Hills State Forest.
+I’ve been nursing a sore knee for a couple of months, so I probably should have skipped this trip.
+Then again, conditions were just about perfect, and it was only a half-hour from my house, so I made a last-minute decision to join Papa Joe and the crew for a snowshoe hike at the F. Gilbert Hills State Forest.

 The F. Gilbert Hills State Forest (previously known as Foxboro State Forest) is a 1,000-acre site with 23-miles of trails in the towns of Foxborough and Wrentham.
 It is adjacent to the Harold B. Clark Town Forest to the north, and connects to Wrentham State Forest to the west.
 The park is also part of the 30-mile Warner Trail that stretches from Sharon to Diamond Hill.